-16. In the plot, zoom in on the peak region and verify that the $R{\rm g}$ and MW seem flat in the selected sample range.
+18. In the plot, zoom in on the peak region and verify that the $R{\rm g}$ and MW seem flat in the selected sample range.

-- Tip: You can manually adjust the sample region range in the same way as the buffer range, using the controls in the Start/End boxes. - 17.
-Once you are satisfied with the region picked (should be 693-722), click the 'To Main Plot' button.
-This averages the selected region and sends the resulting average to RAW's Main Plot. - Note: RAW first averages the selected sample and buffer regions in the unsubtracted data, then subtracts.
+- Tip: You can manually adjust the sample region range in the same way as the buffer range, using the controls in the Start/End boxes. - 19.
+Once you are satisfied with the region picked (should be 693-722), click the 'To Profiles Plot' button.
+This averages the selected region and sends the resulting average to RAW's Profiles Plot. - Note: RAW first averages the selected sample and buffer regions in the unsubtracted data, then subtracts.
 This avoids the possibility of correlated noise that would arise from averaging the subtracted files.

-- 18. If you adjust the sample or buffer region in a way that could be problematic, RAW will warn you.
+- 20. If you adjust the sample or buffer region in a way that could be problematic, RAW will warn you.
 Try this. - Adjust the Buffer end to include some of the leading edge peaks, such as ending at 600.
 You will want to click on the 'Unsubtracted' plot to see the buffer range.
 Then click 'Set Buffer'.
 You will see a warning window telling you want might be wrong with the selected region.
 Click 'Cancel'.

-Adjust the Sample start to include some of the non-flat region, such as starting at 681.
-Then click 'To Main Plot'.
+• Adjust the Sample start to include some of the non-flat region, such as starting at 681.
+Then click 'To Profiles Plot'.
 You will see a warning window telling you want might be wrong with the selected region.
 Click 'Cancel'.

-- Note: For buffer regions, RAW checks frame-wise similarity across the whole q range and at low and high q, correlations in intensity, and whether there are multiple singular values in the selected region. - For sample regions, RAW checks frame-wise similarity across the whole q range and at low and high q, correlations in calculated values, whether there are multiple singular values in the selected region, and if some of the selected frames decrease the signal to noise of the average. - 19.
-Click 'OK' to close the window and save your analysis results.
-If you reopen the LC analysis window you will see the buffer and sample regions you selected are remembered. - 20.
-Click on the Main Plot tab and the Manipulation tab.
-You should see one scattering profile, the buffer subtracted data set you sent to the main plot.
-Carry out Guinier and MW analysis. - Note: The I(0) reference and absolute calibration will not be accurate for SEC-SAXS data, as the concentration is not accurately known. - Question: How does the R_g and MW you get from the averaged curve compare to what RAW found automatically for the peak?

-- Tip: Make sure your plot axes are Log-Lin or Log-Log.
-Make sure that both plots are shown by clicking the 1/2 button at the bottom of the plot window. - 21.
+• Note: For buffer regions, RAW checks frame-wise similarity across the whole q range and at low and high q, correlations in intensity, and whether there are multiple singular values in the selected region.

+For sample regions, RAW checks frame-wise similarity across the whole q range and at low and high q, correlations in calculated values, whether there are multiple singular values in the selected region, and if some of the selected frames decrease the signal to noise of the average.

+- 21. Click 'OK' to close the window and save your analysis results.
+In the Info panel above the Series control panel you should see information about the series, including the selected buffer and sample ranges.
+If you reopen the LC analysis window you will see the buffer and sample regions you selected are remembered. - 22.
+Click on the Profiles plot tab and the Profiles tab.
+You should see one scattering profile, the buffer subtracted data set you sent to the Profiles plot.
+Carry out Guinier and MW analysis. - Note: The I(0) reference and absolute calibration will not be accurate for SEC-SAXS data, as the concentration is not accurately known. - Question: How does the R_g and MW you get from the averaged curve compare to what RAW found automatically for the peak? - Tip: Make sure your plot axes are Log-Lin or Log-Log.
+Make sure that both plots are shown by clicking the 1/2 button at the bottom of the plot window. - 23.
 This particular dataset shows a small difference between initial and final buffer scattering profiles.
 A better scattering profile might be obtained by using buffer from both sides of the peak.
-To do so, start by reopening the LC Series Analysis panel. - 22.
-Switch to showing the unsubtracted profiles by clicking on the 'Unsubtracted' plot tab. - 23.
-Add a second buffer region by clicking the 'Add region' button. - 24.
+To do so, start by reopening the LC Series Analysis panel. - 24.
+Switch to showing the unsubtracted profiles by clicking on the 'Unsubtracted' plot tab. - 25.
+Add a second buffer region by clicking the 'Add region' button. - 26.
 For the second region, click the 'Pick' button.